What is IPUMS?

 This introduction to the database is essential reading for all prospective users.
 Additional chapters in this volume cover sample designs, sampling errors, occupational coding, and family interrelationship codes.
 We then provide a guide of availability for variables in each IPUMS sample, variable descriptions, coding schemes, and marginal frequencies for the household record.
 Finally, we briefly describe the missing and inconsistent data allocation and data-quality flags.

-The Integrated Public Use Microdata Series consists of a series of compatible-format individual-level representative samples of the United States for the years 1850-1880, 1900-2000, the American Community Surveys of 2000-2014, and the Puerto Rican Community Surveys of 2005-2014.
+The Integrated Public Use Microdata Series consists of a series of compatible-format individual-level representative samples of the United States for the years 1850-1880, 1900-present, the American Community Surveys of 2000-present, and the Puerto Rican Community Surveys of 2005-present.
 Each of these samples is independent; it is not possible to trace individuals from one census year to the next.
 The data represent all persons in states, territories that eventually became states, Puerto Rico and the District of Columbia, with the following exceptions:

 - The 1850 and 1860 samples exclude the slave population.